28 November 2020

 So should a French friend insist on hosting a Thanksgiving feast, you may find yourself wondering, after the first two courses, Où est la dinde? (where's the turkey?).
 And that is when you discover that your eager-to-please hosts have taken it upon themselves to eliminate the traditional bird altogether and serve up a sensational replacement that, while well-meant, misses the mark.

-As the meal winds down you may also notice, to your dismay, that there has been a second casualty: the pumpkin pie, "an acquired taste" you are informed matter-of-factly.
+As the meal winds down you may also notice, to your dismay, that there has been a second casualty: pumpkin pie, "an acquired taste" you are informed matter-of-factly.
 But then, a dessert that looks like it jumped off the pages of a French food magazine materializes, and you forgive - and forget - what you're missing. - BPJ

 The evening's menu (above):